Zoning Planning & Land Use Law in California

 The most discernible solution is to correct the problem, so your property is no longer in violation of local zoning laws.
 If the violation is minor, and correcting it would not be extremely costly, this is likely the ideal way to go.

 But what happens if you've invested a large amount of effort and money into improving your land, and you later discover that you've committed some relatively minor zoning violation?
 You are generally entitled to seek what is known as a "variance" in these cases.
 A variance is simply when your local government makes a small exception to the zoning rules to accommodate a small violation that would be difficult to fix.
 A variance will normally be granted if the violation doesn't harm anyone, and enforcing Sacramento, California's zoning laws to the letter would not, in this case, advance their purposes.

 Additionally, zoning ordinances cannot be applied against you retroactively.
 For instance, suppose you built a 3-story house on your property, and your property was zoned to allow 3-story houses to be built at the time of construction.
 And then, years later, the area you reside in is re-zoned, to only allow 2-story houses.
 Can the local government force you to remove a whole level of your house?
 Of course not.
 Applying a law retroactively is unconstitutional.
 On the other hand, any future changes you want to make to your property will have to comply with the applicable zoning ordinance as it is currently written.

-How Can a Sacramento, California Attorney Help?
+What Can A Sacramento, California Attorney Do?